 Particularly relevant is the classifying space for proper actions, the classifying space for the family $\calfin$ of finite subgroups, denoted by $\eub{G}$.

 The classifying space for proper actions always exists, is u\-ni\-que up to $G$-homotopy and ad\-mits several models.
 The following list includes some examples.
-We remit to \cite{lueckclassifying} for further discussion. \begin{itemize} \item{If $G$ is a compact group, then the singleton space is a model for $\eub G$. } \item{Let $G$ be a group acting properly and cocompactly on a ${\rm CAT}(0)$ space $X$, in the sense of \cite{bridsonhaefliger}.
-Then $X$ is a model for $\eub{G}$. } \item{Let $G$ be a Coxeter Group.
-The Davis Complex is a model for $\eub{G}$.} \item{Let $G$ be a Mapping Class Group of an orientable surface.
-The Teichm\"uller Space is a model for $\eub G$. } \item{Let $G$ be a Gromov Hyperbolic Group.
-The Rips Complex is a model for the classifying space for $\eub{G}$. } \end{itemize}
+We remit to \cite{lueckclassifying} for further discussion. \begin{itemize} \item{If $G$ is a compact group, then the singleton space is a model for $\eub G$. } \item{Let $G$ be a group acting properly and co-compactly on a ${\rm CAT}(0)$ space $X$, in the sense of \cite{bridsonhaefliger}.
+Then $X$ is a model for $\eub{G}$. } \item{Let $G$ be a Coxeter group.
+The Davis Complex is a model for $\eub{G}$.} \item{Let $G$ be a mapping class group of an orientable surface.
+The Teichm\"uller Space is a model for $\eub G$. }